BigSoftVideo/DOTE/help.md

 ### User bug reports

 How to enter a [bug report issue](https://github.com/BigSoftVideo/DOTE/issues/new/choose) if you find anything that doesn't seem to work.
-This link will only work if you have access to the repository.

 In many cases it helps us if you attach the [_DOTE_ logfile](logfile.md) to the bug report.
 The folder on your computer in which the logfiles are stored can be accessed by the link under the `Help` menu.